sparkflows/fire-tools/jupyter-docker/README.md

 ### Sample Notebooks in the `notebooks` directory

-There are two sample Jupyter Notebooks in the notebooks folder.
+There are four sample Jupyter Notebooks in the notebooks folder to test some of the various functionalites:

+* fire_failure_notebook_functions.ipynb
+* fire_html_plotly_notebook_functions.ipynb
-* jupyter_lab_3.ipynb
+* fire_notebook_functions.ipynb

 * ChurnAnalysisAndPrediction.ipynb